Saturday December 9

 Monthly Programs and Activities

+What is it?
 Help us maintain your Arboretum and keep it looking good.
 Volunteer Workdays are a great way to engage in outdoor activities while giving back to the community.
 We have some tools and gloves available, but you are welcome to bring your own clippers and gloves.
 Please wear long pants and closed-toe shoes.

+Walk with our naturalist/biologist.
 Walks are free.

-General Information About Saturday Workdays
+General Information About Conservation Corps Workdays

 Studies have shown that walking 10,000 steps a day will lead to sustainable weight control and improved cardiovascular health.
 It’s easy and fun to count your steps at the Arboretum because we’ve already done it for you.
 Simply enjoy your walk and take in the natural wonders of the Arboretum.
 Trails at the Arboretum have been measured for the number of steps an adult or child will take to complete them.
 You won’t even realize that you are getting exercise!